Fluvanna County, Virginia

-Fluvanna County is a county located in the Piedmont region of the Commonwealth of Virginia.
+Fluvanna County is a county located in the Piedmont region of the Commonwealth of Virginia, United States.
 As of the 2020 census, the population was 27,249.
 Its county seat is Palmyra, while the most populous community is the census designated place of Lake Monticello.
 Fluvanna County is part of the Charlottesville, Virginia Metropolitan Statistical Area.

 History

 Through the 17th century, the Point of Fork (near Columbia where the James and Rivanna rivers meet) was the site of Rassawek, a major Monacan village of the Native Americans.
 By 1701, the Seneca Iroquois had overrun the entire Virginia Piedmont, which they sold to Virginia Colony in 1721 at the Treaty of Albany.

 The area which is now Fluvanna County was once considered part of Henrico County, one of the original shires of the Virginia Colony.
 Henrico was divided in 1727 and the Fluvanna County area became a part of Goochland County.
-In 1744 Goochland was divided and the area presently known as Fluvanna became a part of Albemarle County.
+In 1744 Goochland was divided and the area currently known as Fluvanna became a part of Albemarle County.
 When Amherst County, Nelson County and Buckingham County were split off from Albemarle County, the Albemarle County Seat was moved in 1762 from Scottsville to Charlottesville.
 When the Albemarle County seat was moved citizens in the Fluvanna area would now have to trek over the Southwest Mountains to reach the new seat at Charlottesville.
 Fluvanna area citizens lobbied the Virginia General Assembly to create a new county.
-Finally, in 1777, Albemarle County was divided again and Fluvanna County established.
+Finally, in 1777, Albemarle County was divided again, and Fluvanna County established.

 The county was named for the Fluvanna River, a name once given to the James River west of Columbia.
 "Fluvanna" means "Anne's River", in honor of Anne, Queen of Great Britain, who reigned until 1714.
 Located in the Piedmont above the Fall Line, the county has the James and Rivanna rivers running through it.
 It was sometimes referred to as "Old Flu."

 Fluvanna was defended by six militia companies during the American Revolutionary War.
 The county was invaded by British forces in 1781 who destroyed the Point of Fork Arsenal.
 From an initial 882 "tithables," the population reached 3,300 by 1782.
 Columbia was formed in 1788 with Bernardsburg and Wilmington following soon after.
 Lyles Baptist Church was organized in 1774 and the formation of the Methodist denomination had its roots in a Conference held in Fluvanna in 1779.
 The "Brick Union" Church was built in 1825 for the use of Episcopalians, Methodists, Baptists and Presbyterians.
 The village of Fork Union grew up around the Church.

 When Palmyra was made the county seat in 1828 it quickly became a thriving town after the new courthouse was completed in 1830.

 In the late eighteenth century, Thomas Jefferson improved the navigability of the Rivanna River, as he owned much property along its upper course, e.g. Shadwell and Monticello plantations.
 Improvements included in the first generation (through 1830) were sluice cuts, small dams and batteaux locks.